Quick Links to Info on Page

 Cheat sheet with cooking times chart

-To keep yourself organized, here’s a free copy of these various instant pot rice recipes with a cheat sheet of the rice to water ratio and cook times per type of grain.
-If you find it useful, please help share it via the links provided in the cheat sheet!
+To keep yourself organized, we’ve put together a printable with these various instant pot rice recipesthat lists the rice to water ratio and cook times per type of grain.

 Use your insta-pot to cook consistently perfect rice every time.
 No matter what kind of rice you want to cook, we’ve given you our best tips on making instant pot rice that’s fluffy and delicious.
 Whether you want to make a rice side dish that’s simple or sophisticated, we’ve got you covered with an array of insta-pot rice recipes to get your grain on!